Wyamio/Wyam.Web/Input/getting-started/configuration.md

 Title: Configuration
+Description: Describes the format of the configuration file.
 Order: 4
 ---
 The command line Wyam application reads a configuration file typically named `config.wyam` (though you can change that with an argument) that sets up the environment and initializes metadata and pipelines.
 It consists of two parts, the *setup* and the *configuration*.
 These two sections are separated by a line consisting entirely of one or more equals (`===`).